rosettatype/drawbot-scripts/README.md

-# drawbot-scripts
+# Random DrawBot scripts

-Random DrawBot scripts
+Python scripts to be used in [DrawBot](http://drawbot.readthedocs.org)